alexmocki/blackice/docs/DOCKER.md

 ## CI image
 A GitHub Actions workflow `docker-build.yml` builds and pushes multi-arch images to GitHub Container Registry (`ghcr.io/<owner>/blackice`) when changes are pushed to `main`.

-The workflow uses cache helpers to speed builds:
+The workflow uses cache helpers to speed builds and emits basic cache metrics:

 - Pip packages are cached across test runs using `actions/cache` keyed on `requirements-dev.txt`.
+The workflow prints whether the pip cache was a hit and the `pip_install_time` in seconds.
 - Docker Buildx uses GitHub Actions cache (`type=gha`) to persist build layers across runs (via `cache-from` / `cache-to`).
+The workflow measures `docker_build_time` in seconds (build times will improve when cache hits occur).

+These timings are printed in workflow logs under the respective job steps ("Show pip cache metrics" and "Show docker build metrics").

 Make sure you have `GITHUB_TOKEN` or appropriate secrets configured to push images to GHCR.